How long does it take to thru-hike?

 How much does it cost?

-Most hikers spend an average of about $1,000 a month during the hike itself.
+Most hikers spend an average of at least $1,000 a month during the hike itself.
 Disciplined, frugal hikers willing to forego motels, restaurants, and other amenities can get away with less; those who like to stay in motels and eat at restaurants when they have the opportunity can easily spend much more.
-New gear runs $1,200 to $2,000 or more.
+A new set of backpacking gear runs $1,200 to $2,000 or more.
 Lightweight gear is usually more expensive, but many hikers ending up purchasing smaller packs and lighter gear along the Trail, replacing their initial purchases of heavier gear.
 Doing extensive research ahead of time can pay off.

 What will I need money for?

 Aside from trail food, most of your money will be spent in town.
 Few thru-hikers can resist the temptation of restaurant food, motel beds, and hot showers after days of deprivation.
-Keep in mind that you will be burning 4-6,000 calories a day, and may be eating two to three times what you ate before your hike (it may take a few weeks for a "hiker appetite" to kick in).
+Keep in mind that you will be burning 4,000-6,000 calories a day and may be eating two to three times what you ate before your hike (though it may take a few weeks for the "hiker hunger" to kick in).
 You will also need money for supplies, laundry, postage, equipment repair, and equipment replacement.
 The more days you spend in town, the more money you will spend.
 Be sure you have money for a possible emergency trip back home.

 How many hikers have completed the entire A.T.?